mlandry1/CarND/CarND-Traffic-Sign-Classifier-P2/README.md

 ![alt text][image21]

 On top of numerical stability, a well conditionned problem makes it a lot easier for the optimizer to do its job.
-In this lesson, Vincent also suggest that it is possible to normalize image data to get a zero mean.
+In this lesson, Vincent also suggests that it is possible to normalize image data to get a zero mean.
 However in the TensorFlow introduction Lab at the end of lesson 6 we learned to do a min-max normalization on a grayscale image which yeilds a 0.5 mean value.
 I chose this last method since I had hands-on expericence with it and it preserves the ability to accurately show the image within a *matplotlib* figure.

 Here are the values of the previous grayscale image before normalization: